wagenadl/physfit/README.md

-# physfit — Function fitting with errors on both x and y
+# physfit: Function fitting with errors on both x and y

 ## Introduction